Flow-matic/Tic-Tac-Toe/README.md

 **Using only**

- * [HTML5](https://en.wikipedia.org/wiki/HTML5)  [CSS3](https://en.wikipedia.org/wiki/CSS)  [JavaScript](https://en.wikipedia.org/wiki/JavaScript) the online game will consist of a green grid game with nine square boxes, for each player to add there O or X in, a reset button will be added to restart each game after a player has won and also there will be information to let each player know who’s turn it is next.
+ * [HTML5](https://en.wikipedia.org/wiki/HTML5)  [CSS3](https://en.wikipedia.org/wiki/CSS)  [JavaScript](https://en.wikipedia.org/wiki/JavaScript) the online game will consist of a green grid game with nine square boxes, for each player to add there O or X in, a reset button will be added to restart each game after a player has won and also there will be information to let each player know who’s turn it is next, game is tied message will appear as well.

   *  [Design](https://github.com/Flow-matic/Tic-Tac-Toe/blob/main/assets/images/Design.png?raw=true)